|Canastota Section||Perryville Section||Cazenovia Section||Stone Quarry-Nelson Swamp||Tioughnioga WMA|

 |Dugway-NY80 road walk||Muller Hill-Maripossa SF||CNY Hiking HOME PAGE||North Country Trail in CNY|

 The Link Trail was originally created to connect the Finger Lakes Trail (FLT) with the Old Erie Canal Trail.
 The Link Trail goes north-south in Madison County, east of Syracuse, NY.
-The Link Trail is currently 40.4 miles long with sections still under construction.
-This number does include some road walks.
-The Link Trail is blazed with yellow blazes.
+The Link Trail is currently 40.3 miles long with sections still under construction.
+This number does include some road walks, but not a 2.1 mile dead end section.
+The Link Trail is maintained by the volunteers from the North Country Trail Association - Central New York Chapter.

 The Link Trail northern terminus is in the village of Canastota at the junction of Canal Street and the Old Erie Canal Towpath Trail.
-The Link Trail has a brief road walk in the village heading south, before turning right off Main Street onto a paved path.
-As the paved path nears the end of Port Street, there are great views behind you.
-The trail again makes its way on roads and to Main Street to cross NY 5 near Aldi's.
+The Link Trail has a brief road walk in the village heading south on NY 13, before turning right on NY 5 and then left on Mount Pleasant Street near Aldi's.
 The trail reaches Mount Pleasant Street and veers right off the road but staying parallel to the road.

 Now the trail ascends up to and then follows the old Lehigh Valley railroad bed.
 The trail crosses Nelson Rd, Harp Road and then Cottons Road.
 The railroad bed crosses through private yards, a cow pasture and close to homes as it crosses Quarry Road, then skirts an old quarry.
 The trail veers away from the old railroad bed and reaches Quarry Road at the corner of Ingalls Corners Road.
 Another road walk follows before the trail starts up again off Freber Road along the old Lehigh Valley Railroad.